Agnes of God (film)

-Agnes of God is a 1985 American mystery film directed by Norman Jewison and starring Jane Fonda, Anne Bancroft and Meg Tilly.
+Agnes of God is a 1985 American mystery drama film directed by Norman Jewison and starring Jane Fonda, Anne Bancroft and Meg Tilly.
 It was written by John Pielmeier, based on his 1979 play of the same name.
 The plot is about a novice nun (Tilly) who gives birth and insists that the dead child was the result of a virginal conception.
 A psychiatrist (Fonda) and the mother superior (Bancroft) of the convent clash during the resulting investigation.

 Despite generally mixed reviews from critics, the film was nominated for three Academy Awards: Best Actress (Bancroft), Best Supporting Actress (Tilly), and Best Original Score.
 Tilly won the Golden Globe for Best Supporting Actress, while Bancroft was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
 Pielmeier received a Writers Guild of America Award nomination for his screenplay.

 The film was a financial success, as it grossed $25,627,836 domestically against a $7.5 million budget.

 Plot

-In a Roman Catholic convent in Montreal, Quebec, during evening prayers, the nuns hear screams coming from the room of Sister Agnes, a young novice.
+In a Roman Catholic convent in Montreal, Quebec, the nuns are awakened by screams coming from the room of Sister Agnes, a young novice.
 Agnes is found in her room bleeding profusely, and in a basket, Mother Superior Miriam finds a dead infant.

 Sister Agnes is charged with manslaughter, so court psychiatrist Martha Livingston is assigned to determine if she is competent to stand trial.
 In an interview, Agnes claims she does not remember being pregnant or giving birth, and shows a lack of understanding of how babies are conceived.
 Mother Miriam tells Livingston that Agnes is an "innocent" who was kept at home by her mother and knows nothing about the world.
 She is desperate to keep Agnes naive and declares that she could not have known what pregnancy was or remember the father.

 Mother Miriam tells Livingston about the time Agnes stopped eating in the belief she was getting fat and then exhibited stigmata in her hand that healed itself within a day.
 Agnes tells Livingston of her friendship with Sister Marie-Paul, the oldest nun, who showed her a "secret place" – a bell tower, which she then shows Livingston.
 They argue about Agnes' mother and birth and how much Agnes knows about sex and pregnancy.

 Mother Miriam tells Livingston that Agnes must have conceived on January 23 because that is the night Agnes burned her bedsheets confessing they were "stained".
 While looking around the convent grounds, Livingston comes across a barn.
 She and a young Monsignor argue about whether her lack of faith will leave her unable to treat Agnes with dignity.
 Livingston learns that Agnes' mother was verbally and sexually abusive, telling her she was a "mistake"; and that Agnes is Mother Miriam's niece.